Koreatown, Palisades Park: Cuisine and culture

 Broad Avenue in Koreatown has been referred to as a "Korean food walk of fame", with diverse offerings.
 Palisades Park's Koreatown now incorporates the highest concentration of Korean restaurants within a one-mile radius in the United States, and Broad Avenue has evolved into a Korean dessert destination as well.
 Korean Chinese cuisine is now also available in Koreatown, as is misugaru.
 Bulgogi and galbi are staples on Broad Avenue in the Palisades Park Koreatown.
 Korean cafés have become a major cultural element within Palisades Park's Koreatown, not only for the coffee, bingsu (shaved ice), and pastries, but also as communal gathering places.

 Koreatown in Palisades Park has emerged as a dominant nexus of Korean American culture.
 The Palisades Park Senior Citizens Center provides a popular gathering place where even Korean grandmothers were noted to follow the dance trend of the worldwide viral hit Gangnam Style by South Korean "K-pop" rapper Psy in 2012.
 Palisades Park High School has hosted national Kumdo martial arts tournaments.
 A jjimjilbang offers saunas and bibimbap in Palisades Park's Koreatown.
 Approximately 120 Korean stores were counted in Palisades Park in 2000, a number which has risen significantly since then, featuring restaurants and karaoke (noraebang) bars, grocery markets, education centers, book stores, financial institutions (such as Shinhan Bank and Woori Bank), offices, electronics vendors, apparel boutiques, and other commercial enterprises.
 Koreatown has also grown in and introduced Pocha to the community, which is just another word for a bar, but pochas have a different style.

-Signage & dual-naming Broad Avenue
+Signage and dual-naming Broad Avenue

 In 1996, an ordinance was passed that storefront signage be same size in English as in Korean.
 It was one of seven towns in Bergen County to do so.

 In mid-2015, a proposal was submitted by the Korean-American Association of Palisades Park to the mayor and council of Palisades Park to add a second name to Broad Avenue, such as "Korean Market Street" (Meokjagolmok) or "Korea Way".
 The mayor's response was to request a public vote on implementing this addition.
 As of 2018, it remained controversial.